 3- Personal Information Sales

-The business derives 50% or more of its annual revenues from selling consumers’ personal information.
+A business falls under CCPA if it derives 50% or more of its annual revenues from selling California consumers’ personal information.

 How to Prepare for CCPA?